shopware/docs/guides/plugins/themes/add-theme-inheritance.md

 ## Overview

 This guide explains how you can extend an existing theme.
-What are uses cases to inherit from a other themes?
+What are uses cases to inherit from another theme?
 Maybe you already use a specific theme for a sales channel and you want to use it in another sales channel for a different project with slight changes.

 For example, imagine you want to use a dark version of the theme, so you have different looks for different sales channels.
 Or maybe you own a store-bought theme and only need to change the appearance of it without changing the code of the theme itself.
-Sometimes it could be useful to develop some kind of base-theme and customize it for different clients.
+Sometimes it could be useful to develop some kind of base theme and customize it for different clients.

 ## Prerequisites

 All you need for this guide is a running Shopware 6 instance and full access to both the files, as well as the command line.
 You also need to have an installed and activated theme which you want to extend.
-Let's imagine we already have an installed and activated them called `SwagBasicExampleTheme`.
+Let's imagine we already have an installed and activated theme called `SwagBasicExampleTheme`.

 ## Extending an existing theme with a new theme